-The Company maintains a Company's share investor portal on the corporate website at www.taisinelectric.com to communicate and engage with stakeholders.
+The Company makes available information that are relevant through Company's corporate website at www.taisinelectric.com to communicate and engage with stakeholders.

 CODE OF CONDUCT

 The Company has adopted a suite of policies addressing Code of Conduct which defines the Group's business principles and practices with respect to matters which may have ethical implications.